What It Does

 When you’re done, stop the tool to free up resources.Complete Example: Analyze a Rust Project

-This walkthrough clones a Rust project into a workspace and visualizes its architecture.
-1. Create a workspace with the full imagehttps://arch-{workspace_id}.rigbox.dev in your browser.
+Open https://arch-<workspace-id>.rigbox.dev in your browser.
 Architecture Explorer will scan the cloned project, detect Cargo.toml, and build the dependency and call graphs.

 5. Stop when done